STRATEGIZING, ACTIVITIES AND PRACTICES (SAP)

-The Strategizing Activities and Practices (SAP) interest group invites creative and forward-looking proposals for the professional development workshops (PDWs) to be held during the 2020 Academy of Management Annual Meeting in Vancouver (Canada).
+The Strategizing Activities and Practices (SAP) interest group invites creative and forward looking proposals for the professional development workshops (PDWs) to be held during the 2021 Academy of Management Virtual Annual Meeting.

-Given that the SAP interest group investigates what people do when they take part in strategy-making – both within and across organizational boundaries - SAP research may really help to broaden our sight, as suggested by the AOM 2020 Theme.
+Given that the SAP interest group investigates what frontline managers do when they take part in strategy-making – both within and across organizational boundaries - SAP research may really help to broaden our sight, as suggested by the AOM 2021 theme: “Bringing the Manager Back in Management”.
 At the same time, however, living up to this potential also requires us to reflect on and critically revisit concepts and methods conventionally applied in SAP research.
 One way of doing so is to broaden our sight by engaging with both theories and topics connected to but not yet established in the realm of SAP research.
 For instance, we have recently observed intensified efforts to link practice theory with neo-institutionalism under the banner of practice-driven institutionalism.
-This and similar attempts of theoretical integration may not only offer new ways of capturing strategy but also provide links to studying phenomena such as new forms of (digital) organizing within and beyond organizational boundaries or addressing grand societal challenges from an SAP perspective.
+This and similar attempts of theoretical integration may not only offer new ways of capturing strategy but also provide links to studying phenomena at different places within and beyond the organization and in addressing grand societal challenges from an SAP perspective.
 Methodologically, in turn, broadening our sight implies openness to new methods and their combination in mixed-method designs.